My Top 10 Favorite Superhero Movie Fights (SPOILERS)

 When his plan fails, Batman is able to break free of the Joker’s grasp and sends him hurling off the building only to catch him in mid-air with his grappling gun in typical Batman fashion.
 It’s an appropriate final showdown between the two characters with the Joker perfectly summarizing it as saying, “This is what happens when an unstoppable force meets an immovable object.”
 It's almost disappointing that Batman doesn't let The Joker fall to his death as he did in the 1989 Batman.
 But this film's intention is to show how Batman's morals will not be swayed, no matter how savage his opponent.
 As a result, he is rewarded by the people on the ferries who refuse to blow up one another, despite the fact that it will lead to their certain death.
 In return, they are rewarded by Batman who stops The Joker from detonating the ferries at the last second, thereby saving the day.

 Spider-Man 3 (2007): Spider-Man and Harry vs. Venom and The Sandman

 Synopsis: Venom and The Sandman team up to kidnap Mary Jane and lure Spider-Man to a construction site where they can take him down together.
-Just as Peter is about to succumb to the villains, Harry arrives in an act of redemption and forgiveness, and the two team up to take on the two super villains.
+Just as Peter is about to succumb to the villains, Harry arrives in an act of redemption and forgiveness, and the two team up to take on the super villains and rescue Mary Jane.

 Batman (1989) – The Bell Tower Fight

-Synopsis: An injured Batman follows the Joker and Vicki Vale up a cathedral to the bell tower where a handful of the Joker’s goons are waiting.
-They engage in hand to hand combat as The Joker and Vicki dance on the rooftop while waiting for their ride from the helicopter en route to take them away.
+Synopsis: An injured Batman follows the Joker and Vicki Vale up a cathedral to the bell tower where a handful of Joker’s goons are waiting.
+They engage in hand-to-hand combat as The Joker and Vicki dance on the rooftop while waiting for their ride from the helicopter en route to take them away.

 X-Men: Days of Future Past (2014): The X-Men vs. The Sentinels